 Or for another sea worthy pattern, try this one:

 What we use and on the far right the next beads I am hoping to buy.
 They are striped!

 Helen at Peakle Pie put together this awesome blog hop that I am so happy to be a part of.
-Go see the big pirate page on her site and be sure to check out the other pirate posts below from over 20 other bloggers.
+Be sure to check out the other pirate posts below from over 20 other bloggers.

 It’s a Pirate’s Life for Me – Study at Home Mama

 Pirates Love Underpants Sensory Bin – Adventures of Adam